Module 0: The two functions everything hinges on

 The sigmoid, and the one number to remember about it

-A neuron in our network computes a weighted sum of its inputs, z = w·x + b, and then applies
+A neuron in our network computes a weighted sum of its inputs, z = w·x + b, and then applies the sigmoid to it:

 The sigmoid squashes any real number into (0, 1).
-That squashing is what makes the network nonlinear — a stack of purely linear layers would collapse into one linear layer, and could never bend a boundary around the moons.
+That squashing is what makes the network nonlinear: a stack of purely linear layers would collapse into one linear layer, and could never bend a boundary around the moons.

 For gradient flow, though, what matters about any function is not its value but its slope: when the input z nudges a little, how much does the output move?
 For the sigmoid the slope has a famous closed form.
 Writing s = σ(z):

 Both s and (1 − s) live in (0, 1), and a product p(1 − p) is maximized at p = 1/2, where it equals 1/4.
 So the sigmoid's slope is never larger than 0.25, achieved exactly where the sigmoid crosses 1/2, i.e. at z = 0.
-Far from zero the slope decays to nothing — that flat zone is called saturation.
+Far from zero the slope decays to nothing; that flat zone is called saturation.

 zs = torch.linspace(-8, 8, 2001)